rediacc/elite/README.md

 - `.env.secret` is auto-generated with 128-character passwords on first run
 - `.env` is auto-created from `.env.template` on first run
 - SQL Server uses isolated internal network
+- HTTPS enabled by default with self-signed certificates
+- Self-signed certificates in `./certs/` are gitignored and auto-generated
+- **Important**: Self-signed certificates are for development only, not production

 ## Version Management